Ahirice/groovy-tulip/content/about.md

 ***

 ### What is TKN and Community Chest?

+> Every time one of our users top-up his card with any token other than TKN, a 1% licensing fee is charged and sent to the community chest.
+TKN holders can claim their share of the community chest at any time using Cash & Burn.

 The [Community Chest](https://etherscan.io/address/asset-contract.tokencard.eth#analytics) is a smart contract that grows through the proliferation and usage of the card.
 Every time one of our users top-up his card with any token other than TKN, a 1% licensing fee is charged and sent to the community chest.
 TKN holders can claim their share of the community chest at any time using Cash & Burn.